project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 adjusted for the new API.

 ## Examples
 Matter.js contains several examples to show how devices are built that also can be used in practice as CLI scripts.
-These examples got also adjusted and exists for Legacy API (*Legacy.ts) and new API.
+These examples were also adjusted and exist for the legacy API (*Legacy.ts) as well as the new API.
 This can be used too to see the differences between the APIs.

 ## Components
 The following sections shows the legacy and matching new components and tries to show the differences and what they have in common.

 ### New:Environment <--> Legacy:MatterServer
-The new API introduces an Environment singleton which represents a platform specific basic environment and is in our current case initialized as soon as matter-node.js is imported.
+The new API introduces an Environment which represents a platform specific basic environment.
+A "default" Environment is, in our current case, initialized as soon as matter-node.js is imported.
 It encapsulates the basic Process, Network, Storage, Configuration and logging for the rest of the components in one central place.
 The old API also had parts of this registered automatically but especially configuration and storage was needed to be provided by the developer.
 Like in MatterServer the Environment also maintains the MDNS broadcasting and scanning for all nodes that are added later.

+The Environment to use can be provided in the configuration of the ServerNode instance you create (see below) as property `environment` - if not provided the default environment is used.

 In fact this is all what they have in common, so the differences are:
 * The default storage is defined by the Environment which is initialized - in the case of the Node.js Environment it is the file based key value store "node-localstorage".
 To exchange the storage to something else you can implement/extend an own Environment class (see [NodeJsEnvironment](../packages/matter-node.js/src/environment/NodeJsEnvironment.ts)) or just overwrite the storage factory (`Environment.default.get(StorageService).factory = (namespace: string) => createMyStorage(namespace);`)
 * Basic configuration can be provided via a config file, CLI parameters or also environment variables.
 Some defined configuration keys are used by the base environment or the Node.js environment (e.g. MDNS network interface and such), but also custom configuration can be added and access from within every place in the code by accessing the environment.
 So this also acts as central place to share configuration for the device implementation.
 Some variables and their usage is documented in the [Examples Readme](../packages/matter-node.js-examples/README.md).
 Else check the [Environment.ts](../packages/matter.js/src/environment/Environment.ts) and [NodeJsEnvironment.ts](../packages/matter-node.js/src/environment/NodeJsEnvironment.ts).
 * The "ProcessManager" of the environment will, in case of the Node.js environment, also register Process signal handlers to handle Shutdown (SIGINT, SIGTERM, exit) or to trigger logging diagnostic data (SIGUSR2).
 For other environments this needs to be implemented accordingly.